hashicorp/terraform-provider-azurerm/website/docs/r/data_protection_backup_instance_postgresql_flexible_server.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name which should be used for this Backup Instance PostgreSQL Flexible Server.
+* `name` - (Required) Specifies the name of the Backup Instance for the PostgreSQL Flexible Server.
 Changing this forces a new resource to be created.

 * `location` - (Required) The location of the source database.
 Changing this forces a new resource to be created.